 But DoorDash is taking a different approach by building its own technology stack alongside partnerships.
 It's a risky move that's burned other companies before.
 Uber sold its self-driving unit after burning through millions, Lyft offloaded its autonomous division to Toyota, and AV startup Nuro pivoted from manufacturing after realizing it was a "capital sinkhole."

 Rege believes DoorDash will succeed where others failed, pointing to the company's financial strength.
-DoorDash posted its and reported in the first half of 2025, driven by a 20% jump in delivery volumes.
+DoorDash posted its first profitable year in 2024 and reported record profits in the first half of 2025, driven by a 20% jump in delivery volumes.
 The company plans to manufacture Dot at scale, though Rege declined to share specifics.